Holographic signatures of resolved cosmological singularities: Improved CFT correlators from quantum gravity

-The motivation for this form of the quantum corrected Kasner metric stems from loop quantum gravity.
+Our motivation for this form of the quantum corrected Kasner metric stems from loop quantum gravity\footnote{Similar metrics can in principle be motivated by any modification of general relativity leading to bouncing solutions.}.
 Here, the best studied scenario is spatially flat homogeneous and isotropic cosmology sourced by a massless scalar field (an equation of state with $\omega = 1$), where all three Kasner exponents are given by $p=1/3$.
 In this case, \eqref{eq:QuantumMetric} can be derived as an exact solution of a minisuperspace quantisation \cite{AshtekarRobustnessOfKey} (see also \cite{BodendorferAnElementaryIntroduction}), which can be embedded into a full theory setting \cite{BodendorferStateRefinementsAnd}, including an explicit continuum limit of the quantum geometry \cite{BVI}.
 Several other works also strengthen these results\footnote{A very similar form of the dynamics has been derived also using group field theory \cite{OritiEmergentFriedmannDynamics} and using improved regularisations in the canonical theory \cite{AlesciImprovedRegularizationFrom}.
-Similar results have also been reported in \cite{ChamseddineResolvingCosmologicalSingularities}.} and phenomenological investigations based on them are being undertaken \cite{AshtekarQuantumGravityExtension, AshtekarLoopQuantumCosmologyFrom, BollietObservationalExclusionOf}.
+Similar results have also been reported in \cite{ChamseddineResolvingCosmologicalSingularities}, however with the aim to construct a classical gravitational theory with a build-in limiting curvature.} and phenomenological investigations based on them are being undertaken \cite{AshtekarQuantumGravityExtension, AshtekarLoopQuantumCosmologyFrom, BollietObservationalExclusionOf}.
 The numerical value of $\lambda$ is a quantisation ambiguity in the theory that can be directly related to the choice of Barbero-Immirzi parameter \cite{AshtekarQuantumNatureOf}, and is expected to be at the order of the Planck length.